Laos Travel FAQ

 What are the standard tips for a tour guide and driver in Laos?

 Regardless of the tip, a tour guide generally gives it his or her all.
 Because almost all tour guides are sensitive to the subject, tipping is rarely suggested and not required, but very much appreciated for doing a good job.
-As a result, visitors should consider tipping each of their tour guides and drivers $5 to $20 or more per person each day.

 Are laundry services available in hotels or in the town?